pauze3220/Node/README.md

 ![Windows.Devices.Geolocation NodeRT module contents](/doc/images/object_contents.png)

 As you can see, you can create new WinRT objects using the `new` operator.
-In order to inspect the method and properties of the object, you can inspect its prototype.
+In order to inspect the method and properties of the object, can inspect its prototype.
 For example, a new `Geolocator` object looks like this:

 ```javascript